jschuhmann47/jschuhmann47/README.md

 ### I am Juani Schuhmann
 - I'm a Software Engineering student at Universidad Tecnológica Nacional :argentina:
-- I use C and Python mostly.
+- I use C and Python mostly
-- Currently learning Java.
+- Currently learning SQL
 - I want to learn a lot 💪